 More from the ICSC Floor

-The rise of e-commerce and the fall of the US economy led to fewer retail deals over the past five years, JLL Americas Retail chief Greg Maloney told us at ICSC in Vegas this week.
+The rise of e-commerce and the fall of the US economy led to fewer retail deals over the past five years, JLL Americas retail chief Greg Maloney tells us.
 But with the economy back to pre-recession levels, retail deals are starting to close in big waves, especially around hot job growth markets on the coasts.
 Bricks-and-mortar stores are more resilient than even the harshest critics thought, Greg says, since there's nothing like an in-person experience: "You can't replace the touch and feel aspect of retail."

 Increased activity is causing retail owners to rethink existing properties, says Cushman & Wakefield Americas retail head Matt Winn.
 Dormant shopping centers are having to evolve, he adds, which means adding a unique mix of uses like healthcare instead of the same old fashion and food options.
 It also means adding newer local concepts to centers to spice things up.